Healthy Homes Assessment Totara Park

 Home Assessments Totara Park for Rental Properties

-There are a myriad of things to look over during an house assessment to see if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
-Some examples include:
+There are a myriad of concerns you should look for during the house assessment to see if your rental property meets the minimum requirements of the Healthy Homes Standards.
+A few examples are:

 • Does the house has enough ventilation, including extractor fans?

-The repercussions of not having the Healthy home in relation to regulations under the Residential Tenancies Act and consequently being in the wrong of the Tenancy solutions ruling can be significant for property owners and landlords.
-For specialist advice get in touch today to schedule your rental properties home assessment.
+The repercussions of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of an tenancy solutions ruling can have a significant impact for property owners and landlords.
+For specialist guidance, contact us today to schedule your rental property home evaluation.

 home assessments for rental properties